Christof93/FungibleSBT/README.md

-# SciSBT
+# FungibleSBT
-A Soulbound Token (SBT) for a decentralized scientific reputation system
+An interpretaion of a smart contract for a fungible Soulbound Token (SBT).